-Foy E. Wallace, Jr. writes,

-It is in this connection that the apostle added in verse 20, 'Let every man abide in the same calling wherein he was called,' and it should serve as a check to some marriage counselling preachers who are so readily disposed to break up marriage relationships that are not in conformity with their own immature opinions.
+58 Foy E. Wallace, Jr. writes, "It is in this connection that the apostle added in verse 20, 'Let every man abide in the same calling wherein he was called,' and it should serve as a check to some marriage [continued following page]